IQTLabs/GitGeo/README.md

 # GitGeo
-Identify geographic location of GitHub committers associated with python packages
+Discover the geography of open-source software.
+Explore the geographic locations of software developers associated with a GitHub repository or a Python (PyPI) package.

-## Why use git-geo?
+## Why use GitGeo?
 - Curiosity
 - Open source software community managemenet
 - IT security compliance